 Deprecations and Migrations

 We are actively migrating customers to new behaviors for all deprecations listed below.
 Please review these carefully to ensure you've taken any necessary steps to avoid service disruption.
 You can also search tenant logs for any errors caused by using deprecated features.
-For details, see Search Logs for Deprecation Errors.
+To learn more, read Search Logs for Deprecation Errors.

 Application Admin Dashboard Role deprecation